f4exb/sdrangel/plugins/channelrx/demoddsc/readme.md

 <h3>8: Filter Reg Exp</h3>

-Specifes a regular expression used to filter data in the table, using data in the column specified by (8).
+Specifes a [regular expression](https://regexr.com/) used to filter data in the table, using data in the column specified by (7).

 <h3>9: Filter Invalid</h3>